petercz1/video_reformatter/README.md

 ## how it works

-1. create a settings object
+1. create a options object
-2. create a getfiles object and inject the settings object
+2. create a getfiles object and inject the options object
 3. iterate through the files
-4. create a processvideo object and inject each file along with a settings object
+4. create a processvideo object and inject each file along with a options object
 5. create a codecs object for each file to get details of container/video/audio (codecs object uses `mediainfo`)
 6. process each file using `ffmpeg`